Markeith Cummings: Freshman year

-Cummings arrived at Kennesaw State after a very successful prep career at Beach High School and a post-grad year at Genesis One Christian School in Mendenhall, Mississippi, teaming with fellow Owl LaDaris Green at both schools.
+Cummings arrived at Kennesaw State after a very successful prep career at Beach High School and a postgraduate year at Genesis One Christian School in Mendenhall, Mississippi, teaming with fellow Owl LaDaris Green at both schools.
 After he and Green redshirted the 2008–09 season, both players began their freshman seasons in 2009–10.
 Cummings made an immediate impact as a redshirt freshman as he appeared in all 33 games with 31 starting assignments.
 He earned second-team All-Atlantic Sun Conference and Atlantic Sun All-Freshman team honors after averaging 17.4 points, 6.1 rebounds, 2.1 assists and 0.9 steals in 34.0 minutes per game.
 He totalled a career-high 575 points, tallied double figures 32 times, led the Owls in scoring 21 times and earned Player of the Week honors two times.
-Despite being a freshman, his career high of 32 points scored on December 2, 2009 against Belmont was never eclipsed in his four-year career.
+Despite being a freshman, his career high of 32 points scored on December 2, 2009, against Belmont was never eclipsed in his four-year career.